 In myths in Arcadia, Poseidon was related to Demeter and her daughter Persephone.
 With a strike of his trident, he created springs.
 He was the protector of sea travelers and Hellenic cities.
 Homer's works suggest Poseidon became the lord of the sea after the defeat of his father, Cronus, by Zeus.

 In the Iliad, Poseidon supports the Greeks against the Trojans during the Trojan War.
 In the Odyssey, during the sea voyage from Troy to Ithaca, the Greek hero Odysseus angers Poseidon by blinding his son, the Cyclops.
 Poseidon then pushes him into a storm, destroys his ship, and creates a ten-year delay.

 The origins of Poseidon's name are unclear.
 There is some evidence that Poseidon was first worshiped as a horse.
-Other scholars believe he was a sea god first, and that he became the god of earthquakes because the Greeks believed the cause of earthquakes was the erosion of rocks by water.
+Other scholars believe he was a sea god first and that he became the god of earthquakes because the Greeks believed the cause of earthquakes was the erosion of rocks by the water.
 They didn't know about tectonic plates.

 Poseidon, rather than Zeus, is seen as the major catalyst of events in the Odyssey.
 In Athens, Poseidon was only second to Athena in importance.
 In Corinth, he was the chief god.